Moduli of Distributions via Singular Schemes

 The corresponding ideal sheaves have all the same resolution:

 Again, one can check that $h^i(\iz(k))=0$ for $i>0$ and $k>0$.

 Now we analyze each of the cases listed above following the procedure outlined in the previous subsections.
-Generic 1-forms vanishing at $V(I)$ for the ideals in items (1) through (7) are obtained using the algorithm described in Remark \ref{algo}; we then find that every 1-form vanishing at a scheme $Z=V(I)$ for ideals $I$ of type (6) or (7) also vanishes along three concurrent lines, meaning that the corresponding morphism $\tp3\rightarrow\iz(3)$ cannot be surjective; the explicit expressions are in display \eqref{type67} below.
-It thus follows that the image of the morphism $\Sigma\colon\dd(2,2)\rightarrow H$ is the open subset $U\subset H$ consisting of nonplanar schemes which are not of type (6) or (7).
+Generic 1-forms vanishing at $V(I)$ for the ideals in items (i) through (vii) are obtained using the algorithm described in Remark \ref{algo}; we then find that every 1-form vanishing at a scheme $Z=V(I)$ for ideals $I$ of type (vi) or (vii) also vanishes along three concurrent lines, meaning that the corresponding morphism $\tp3\rightarrow\iz(3)$ cannot be surjective; the explicit expressions are in display \eqref{type67} below.
+It thus follows that the image of the morphism $\Sigma\colon\dd(2,2)\rightarrow H$ is the open subset $U\subset H$ consisting of nonplanar schemes which are not of type (vi) or (vii).

-Finally, one can check that the dimension of the space of linear syzygies of the ideals of type (1) through (5) is equal to 4, thus the fibers of $\Sigma\colon\dd(2,2)\rightarrow H$ are open subsets of $\p3$ the form $D_+(h)$ for some homogeneous polynomial $h\in\com[t_0,t_1,t_2,t_3]$.
+Finally, one can check that the dimension of the space of linear syzygies of the ideals of type (i) through (v) is equal to 4, thus the fibers of $\Sigma\colon\dd(2,2)\rightarrow H$ are open subsets of $\p3$ the form $D_+(h)$ for some homogeneous polynomial $h\in\com[t_0,t_1,t_2,t_3]$.
 We provide explicit expressions for the generic $1$-form and corresponding polynomials $h$ in Table \ref{table:conic+pt}.